grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are UnknownQuery
+Accepted values for `value` are "UnknownQuery"

 ##### fn grafanaTemplateVariableFn.UnknownQuery.withRawQuery